Anton Camilleri

 Anton Camilleri (born 17 April 1947 in Floriana) is a Maltese retired footballer.

 Club career

 During his career, Camilleri played his entire career for hometown club Floriana as a defender, making his debut against Valletta in 1966.
 He would still play seven-a-side football in 2014, aged 67.

 International career

 Camilleri made his debut for Malta in a January 1970 friendly match against Luxembourg and earned a total of 17 caps (1 unofficial).
-His final international was a October 1977 World Cup qualification match away against East Germany.
+His final international was an October 1977 World Cup qualification match away against East Germany.